runtimeverification/javamop/INSTALL.md

 1. Download JavaMOP's binary from [its website](http://fsl.cs.illinois.edu/javamop).

-2. Unzip or untar JavaMOP the file in your preferred location.
+2. Unzip or untar the file in your preferred location.

 ##Use